PacktPublishing/Xamarin-Cross-Platform-Mobile-Application-Development/README.md

 *	Integrate network resources with cross-platform applications
 *	Design and implement eye-catching and reusable UI components without compromising nativity in mobile applications

+### Note
+ Modules 1 and 2 have code arranged by chapter (for the chapters that have code).
+Module 3 has code laid out by platform.